What Minimum Wage?

 Speak Up, Tell Us What You Think

 So, where do we draw the line between needed social programs and honoring the workers’ right to fair compensation for services rendered?
-What do you think abou this issue?
-Use the comments form below to let us know, we may post some of your responses on the HHR Facebook page.
+What do you think about this issue?
+Use the comments form below to let us know, we may post some of your responses on the Handler, Henning & Rosenberg Facebook page.